Ronaldo return headlines busy final day of Premier League transfer deals

 "I was really impressed with how determined Nikola was to become a West Ham player," said Hammers boss David Moyes.
 "It's that hunger and ambition that fits with what we are trying to build here at the club."

-West Ham are also nearing a deal for Czech Republic midfielder Alex Kral from Spartak Moscow.
+West Ham also signed Czech Republic midfielder Alex Kral on loan from Spartak Moscow.

+Leicester have bolstered their attacking options with the arrival of Ademola Lookman on loan from RB Leipzig.

+Everton manager Rafael Benitez has signed Venezuelan striker Salomon Rondon for a third different club after spells together at Newcastle and Dalian.

 Download the Eyewitness News app to your iOS or Android device.